Sebetralstat for hereditary angioedema

 The trial’s main goal was to watch for changes in the time needed for the start of symptom relief, again defined as patients feeling at least a little better for two consecutive time points within 12 hours of dosing on the PGI-C scale.
 Other goals included evaluating time to attack resolution within 24 hours, and the proportion of attacks whose symptoms were relieved within 12 hours of dosing.

-Top-line data from KONFIDENT showed that patients given either dose of sebetralstat started experiencing symptom relief much faster than those given the placebo.
+Top-line data from KONFIDENT showed patients given either dose of sebetralstat started experiencing symptom relief much faster than those given the placebo.
 Specifically, the median time to the beginning of symptom relief was 1.61 hours in patients given 300 mg of sebetralstat, and 1.79 hours in those treated with the 600 mg dose.
 In patients given the placebo, the median time to symptom relief was 6.7 hours.
 Swelling attacks also resolved faster in sebetralstat-treated patients than in those on the placebo.

 Additional KONFIDENT data demonstrated that a single dose of sebetralstat was sufficient to kickstart symptom relief, ease severity, or completely resolve the majority of treated swelling attacks.